 • By Phone: You may contact your Blue Knight via cell phone at any time (although they may be very busy rehearsing).
 Cell phones (along with any other personal electronic device) will be the sole responsibility of the member.

 • By Social Media: Want to know what’s happening without annoying your kid with constant stream of text messages?
-Then follow us on our Facebook page.
+Then follow us on our Blue Knights Drum & Bugle Corps Facebook page.
 That’s where all updates will get posted first.
+You can also join our Blue Knights Family Facebook group to ask questions and learn how to stay involved.

 NOTE: Emergency contact information is provided to parents or guardians with a number of ways to reach their son or daughter, when needed.

-The Blue Knights is not be able to operate without the power of its volunteers.
+Did you know?
+The Blue Knights are not be able to operate without the power of its volunteers!
 If you’d like to give us a hand (whether it is a day, a weekend, or a week) and be a part of what goes on behind the scenes, please visit our volunteer page.